-Please refer to 2021 Solvency and Financial Condition Report of SCOR Group and SCOR SE, Section B.1.3 for further details in respect of the governance of the Group and SCOR SE.
+Please refer to 2021 Solvency and Financial Condition Report of SCOR Group and SCOR SE, Section B.1.3 for further details on the governance of the Group and SCOR SE.

-B.1.3.1 GOVERNANCE OF SCOR GLOBAL LIFE REINSURANCE IRELAND DAC
+B.1.3.1 GOVERNANCE OF SCOR IRELAND DAC

-Legal form and fundamental rules of governance of SGLRI
+Legal form and fundamental rules of governance of SI

-SGLRI is a designated activity company incorporated in Ireland, with its registered office located at 6th Floor, 2 Grand Canal Square, Dublin 2 and registered with the Irish Companies Registration Office under the number 366572.
+SCOR Life Ireland dac (SLI) changed its name to SCOR Ireland dac (SI) in March 2022.
+SI is a designated activity company incorporated in Ireland, with its registered office located at 6th Floor, 2 Grand Canal Square, Dublin 2 and registered with the Irish Companies Registration Office under the number 614549.
 It is authorized and regulated by the Central Bank of Ireland (CBI) as a composite reinsurance company and is also authorized to operate: